These are the BEST Places to Stay at Lake Atitlan (2023)

 San Antonio Popolo

-There are 3 towns on the east side of the lake with accommodations: Santa Catarina, San Antonio Polopo, and Toliman.
+There are 3 towns on the east side of the lake with wonderful accommodations: Santa Catarina, San Antonio Polopo, and Toliman.
 Tourists rarely stay in them or even visit them.
 They’re not accessed by public boat like the villages on the north and west side.
 Instead, you need to hire a tuk-tuk.
 There aren’t many hotels on this side either.

 The lack of tourists can be a good thing, though, as it allows the locals to preserve their culture and way of life.
 If you’re interested in learning more about the people of Guatemala, these towns are a great place to stay in.